pingcap/blog/why-we-chose-a-distributed-sql-database-to-complement-mysql.md

 ![Massive-data and high-concurrent-write scenarios](media/massive-data-and-high-concurrent-writes.jpg)
 <div class="caption-center"> Massive-data and high-concurrent-write scenarios </div>

-The system’s current peak workload is about 10,000 transactions per second (TPS), and about 18 million rows of data is added each day.
+The system's current peak workload is about 10,000 transactions per second (TPS), and about 18 million rows of data is added each day.
 This table only retains the data for the last two months.
 Currently, a single table has about 1.2 billion rows of data.
 This amount of data is actually too big.
 If we store this amount of data in MySQL, the maintenance cost will be high, so we migrated all system data to TiDB.

 During the migration process, we made some minor changes to the table schema.
 We removed the original auto-increment ID, and when we built the table, we scattered [Regions](https://docs.pingcap.com/tidb/stable/glossary#regionpeerraft-group) in advance by specifying the configuration.
 When there are highly concurrent writes, this approach avoids writing hotspots.
 In TiDB 4.0, [TiDB Dashboard](https://docs.pingcap.com/tidb/stable/dashboard-intro) makes it easier to find hotspots because it graphically displays information such as the write volume and read volume.

 ### Multi-dimensional queries for sharded core applications

 In the earlier stages of our company, we implemented sharding on many of our core applications—such as class scheduling.
 Generally, when we do sharding, only one application column is used as the sharding key.
 However, a scheduling task may involve several dimensions including classrooms, teachers, students, and courses.
 In addition, other applications may also access the data.
-For example, when the teacher application accesses data, the data is displayed in the teacher’s view.
-But if data is split based on the student’s view, the teacher’s access request will be broadcast to all shards, which is not allowed online.
+For example, when the teacher application accesses data, the data is displayed in the teacher's view.
+But if data is split based on the student's view, the teacher's access request will be broadcast to all shards, which is not allowed online.

 We tried several solutions with limited success.
 Finally, we used [TiDB Data Migration](https://docs.pingcap.com/tidb-data-migration/stable/overview) (DM) to replicate all sharded tables from upstream to downstream in real time and merge them into a global table.
 All multi-dimensional queries run on TiDB, whether they are on the management application operation platform or on the application indicator monitoring system.